-All cash and cash equivalents, other receivables and other payables carrying amounts approximate their fair values due to their
+All cash and cash equivalents, other receivables and other payables carrying amounts approximate their fair values due to their short-term nature.

 The carrying values of loans to/(from) Group companies approximate their fair values as these loans are payable on demand.